 - Rotator cuff injuries occur frequently in anterior dislocations; in younger patients, around a third have at least one tear

 Imaging forms the bulk of investigations required for shoulder dislocations.
-Plain radiographs are usually adequate in the acute setting; a trauma shoulder series is required, comprising anterior-posterior, Y-scapular, and axial views
+Plain radiographs are usually adequate in the acute setting; a trauma shoulder series is required, with at least 2 views performed, comprising anterior-posterior, Y-scapular, and/or axial views

 Anterior dislocations can usually be spotted on the anterior-posterior film as the humeral head is visibly out of glenoid fossa, and the Y-scapular view also can confirm this.
 It is important to remember to check for concurrent bony injuries too.